happyboomonster/trigonometry-rush/README.md

 the screen which A) run for a certain number of frames B) can grow or shrink in size over time C) can change color over time

-What I want to add:  Changeable cube costumes, and a menu for that Controller support
+What I want to add:
+Controller support
 Optomisations that speed up my horrible code!  =)
-Make it easier for people to make levels (level editor GUI)

 Attribution to various people: